eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Description: Comma separated list of Spring Profiles to activate
 Available profiles:
 * `self-signed`: Configures a Ktor HttpClient that trusts self-signed certificates and performs no hostname verification
+* `http-proxy`: Configures a Ktor HttpClient to use a proxy.
+It should be used with `ktor.proxy.url`

 Variable: `SPRING_WEBFLUX_BASEPATH`
 Description: Context path for the Verifier Endpoint application.